kaosagnt/ansible-everyday/README.md

     ansible_decode-facts - produce some human readable facts from the Ansible json fact files

+    ansible_editors-setup-nano - set up the nano editor and config file

     ansible_find-etc-opt-rmpnew-files - find leftover rpmnew / rpmsave files in the /etc and /opt directories ansible_find-files - find files or directories.
 If the list of files are large then the list of files are uploaded instead of being displayed